Parameterized Complexity and Approximation Issues for the Colorful Components Problems: An FPT Algorithm for MEC Parameterized by

 The following property holds.

-\begin{lemma} Given a vertex-colored graph $G$ such that the hypothesis of Lemma~\ref{lem:pathbounded} does not hold, consider a vertex $v$ in $V_A$ and a set $C_x(v)$. of possible sets of adjacent vertices to a node $u$ of $C_x(v)$. \end{lemma} \appendixproof{Lemma~\ref{lem:boundbackconnection}} { \begin{proof} Consider the vertices in $C_x(v)$.
+\begin{lemma} Given a vertex-colored graph $G$ such that the hypothesis of Lemma~\ref{lem:pathbounded} does not hold, consider a vertex $v$ in $V_A$ and a set $C_x(v)$.
+Then $|Adj(C_x(v))| \leq 2^{2k+1}$. \end{lemma} \appendixproof{Lemma~\ref{lem:boundbackconnection}} { \begin{proof} Consider the vertices in $C_x(v)$.
 By construction each of such vertex is adjacent to exactly one vertex in $D'$; moreover, we claim that each vertex $l$ in $C_x(v)$ is adjacent to at most $2k+1$ vertices in $D$.
-Indeed, if it is adjacent to more than $2k+1$ vertices in $D$, then there exist $2k$ vertices on the path from the root of $D$ to $l$ such that $l$ is connected to these vertices via backward edges.
+Indeed, if $l$ is adjacent to more than $2k+1$ vertices in $D$, then there exist $2k$ vertices on the path from the root of $D$ to $l$ such that $l$ is connected to these vertices via backward edges.
 Then there exists a path in $D'$ from the root $r(D')$ to a leaf of $D'$ of length at least $2k$ and Lemma~\ref{lem:pathbounded} holds.
 Hence, it holds that each vertex $l$ in $C_x(v)$ is adjacent to at most $2k+1$ vertices in $D$.
-But then, the number of possible subsets of vertices adjacent to a vertex in $C_x(v)$ is bounded by $2^{2k+1}$. \end{proof} }
+But then, the number of possible subsets of vertices adjacent to a vertex in $C_x(v)$ is bounded by $2^{2k+1}$, hence $|Adj(C_x(v))| \leq 2^{2k+1}$. \end{proof} }